 We provide a comprehensive and high-fidelity dataset of planar pushing experiments.
 The dataset contains timestamped poses of a pusher and a pushed object, as well as forces at the interaction.
 The push interaction varies in 6 dimensions: surface material, shape of the pushed object, contact position, pushing direction, pushing speed, and pushing acceleration.

 Paper: Kuan-Ting Yu, Maria Bauza, Nima Fazeli, and Alberto Rodriguez.
 More than a Million Ways to Be Pushed: A High-Fidelity Experimental Dataset of Planar Pushing.
-(To appear in IROS 2016) arXiv.
+Best Paper Award Finalist at IROS 2016 (arXiv).

 Get the data